cjratcliff/ml-compiled/docs/statistics.rst

 Sample variance
 __________________
 When it is impractical to compute the variance over the entire population, we can take a sample instead and compute the sample variance.
+The formula for the unbiased sample variance is:

 .. math::